 1. Yellowing Leaves

 Are your plant’s leaves turning yellow, especially the older, lower ones?
 This is often a classic sign of nitrogen deficiency.
-Baby Bio is rich in nitrogen, which helps produce chlorophyll to restore that lush green colour.
+Baby Bio Original is particularly high in nitrogen (10.6%), which helps produce chlorophyll and restore that lush green colour.

 2. Stunted Growth